 Cervical cancer prevention

-In England and Northern Ireland, women aged 25-49 are invited for a cervical smear test every three years.
+In England, Wales, Scotland and Northern Ireland, women aged 25-49 are invited for a cervical cancer screening test every three years.
 Women aged 50-64 are invited every five years.

 For women aged 65 and over, only those who have not been screened since the age of 50, or have had recent abnormal tests, are screened.

 Normally a smear test is not necessary if a woman has had a hysterectomy.
 The doctor will advise whether a woman who has had a hysterectomy needs a different type of test called a vault smear.

 If you have had precancerous changes or cancer of the cervix, your doctor will recommend a schedule of follow-up examinations and tests.